 Permanent hair colouring causes lasting chemical changes to the hair, thus this colour change lasts until the hair grows out or falls out.
 The most popularly known advantage of chemical dye is that it allows you to change your hair colour as frequently as you want to and also gives you a huge variety in terms of colours.

 As it is a permanent hair colour the chemical dye resists multiple washes and the colour does not fade.
 While colour retention is good, sometimes the cuticles are damaged and moisture in the hair is reduced, resulting in dry, damaged hair.

 How does Hair Colour work?

 With permanent hair colours, a chemical such as ammonia or a gentler substitute is used to open the scale-like cells of the hair cuticles.
 Another chemical called the developer is then used to strip the natural hair colour of the melanin and kick off chemical reactions that oxidize and deposit the new colour into the hair cuticle and gives it a fresh new look.

-Now we know Henna is a natural component whereas Hair color is a chemical based component, but is that all we need to know before taking the decision of our life?
+Now we know Henna is a natural component whereas Hair colour is a chemical-based component, but is that all we need to know before taking a decision about our life?
 NO, Definitely NOT!

 Below are some points you must take into consideration before making a “dyeing” choice.